cjtu/craterpy/README.rst

 Quick Installation with Anaconda
 --------------------------------

-We recommend using the `Anaconda <https://www.anaconda.com/distribution/>`_ package manager for data science in Python.
+We recommend using the `Anaconda <https://www.anaconda.com/distribution/>`_ package manager to work with craterpy.

 First `install Anaconda <https://www.anaconda.com/download/>`_.